samdoesnerdstuff/lambda/README.md

     return fib(n - 1) + fib(n - 2)
 end

 /!
-It's assumed that this is an integer so no types are needed yet /!
+It's assumed that this is an integer so no types are needed /!
 This may change in future revisions however for i = 0; i < 10; i++ do
     print(fib(i))